Diffusion Beats Autoregressive in Data-Constrained Settings: Method

 \subsection{Training setup}

 We use the English C4 corpus~\citep{raffel2020exploring}, tokenized with the GPT-2 BPE vocabulary and truncated or padded to 2048 tokens per sequence.
 We consider unique-token budgets of \( U \in \{25, 50, 100\} \)M and train for up to 800 epochs (80B tokens total).
 Models are trained ranging from 7M to 2.5B parameters, following the Chinchilla scaling strategy where both width and depth are increased proportionally.
 The detailed architectural configurations of each model are provided in Appendix~\ref{sec:model-architecture}.
 For all training runs, we adopt the hyperparameter configuration introduced by Muennighoff \etal~\cite{muennighoff2023scaling}.
 This may provide a slight advantage to autoregressive models, as these hyperparameters were originally tuned for that family.
-For all models, we use the following hyperparameters: batch size of 256 sequences, AdamW optimizer with $\beta_1{=}0.9$, $\beta_2{=}0.95$, $\epsilon{=}10^{-8}$, a learning rate schedule with peak 2e-4, minimum 2e-5, 1\% warm-up, cosine decay, weight decay 0.1, and gradient clipping of 1.0.
+For details on hyperparameters please refer to Section \ref{sec:hyperparam} in Appendix.